 Key Differences between ESB, EAI and SOA

-To distinguish these three technology concepts, which promote standardization both within and across industries, it is best to first define them and then understand their functions.
+In order to further differentiate between these three technology concepts, which promote standardization both within and across industries, it is best to first define them and then understand their functions.

-ESB, which is the abbreviation for enterprise service bus, is a software architecture that provides integration of enterprise applications and services for complex architectures, such as middleware infrastructure platforms.
+ESB, which is the abbreviation for “enterprise service bus,” is a software architecture that provides integration of enterprise applications and services for complex architectures, such as middleware infrastructure platforms.

 ESB as an infrastructure software service-oriented model works as a managed message system that provides routing, data transformation, translation upon a client's request and event-interpretation.
 It is often needed to transform messages into a format that the application can interpret.
 ESB is also used to change data content or execute services via a rule engine.